 The STEAM Fair is held yearly at Torrance Elementary Schools.
 Last year was the first year the kindergarten class participated in the program.

-Projects are due: (In the cafeteria by 9a.m.
+Projects are due TBA: (In the cafeteria by 9a.m.
 Enter from staff parking lot).

-(Winners going on will be given announced during Lincoln's STEAM Fair night, Tuesday, MArch 31st.
-A letter with details will also be provided prior to the district STEAM Fair night).
+(Winners going on to the district will be announced during Lincoln's STEAM Fair night.
+Winners will receive a letter with details about the district STEAM Fair prior to the district STEAM Fair night).

 All elementary students in the Torrance Unified School District are invited and encouraged to submit a project for this year’s STEAM Fair.
 Grade levels are suggested as age-appropriate levels for projects, however, if a student would like to do a project that would be categorized as a higher grade-level than their own, they may do so.
 Students that submit a project from a category that is lower than their grade-level will not be judged.